Asymptotic shape for the contact process in random environment: Model and results

 It could seem more natural to work with the following probability measure:

 It appears that our proofs do not work with this probability measure.
-However, our restrictions on the set $\Lambda$ of possible environments ensure that $\Pbarre$ and $\hat{\P}$ are equivalent: the $ \Pbarre-a.s$ asymptotic shape theorem is thus also a $\hat{\P} -a.s$ asymptotic shape theorem.
+However, our restrictions on the set $\Lambda$ of possible environments ensure that~$\Pbarre$ and~$\hat{\P}$ are equivalent; the $ \Pbarre$-a.s. asymptotic shape theorem is thus also a~$\hat{\P}$-a.s. asymptotic shape theorem.